teacher-aj/HeschelCS/topic_00_HTML/README.md

    select `I don't know` for `What git client are you using?`.
    This will give you instructions on how to install the GitHub Desktop program for your operating system.

-1. [Follow these directions](https://creativecommons.org/choose/) to include a creative commons license on your webpage.
-   You may select any version of the license.

-   > **NOTE:**
-   > This requires that you add a snippet of HTML to your webpage.
-   > (I recommend the very bottom, but any location is fine.)
-   > Whenever you modify your webpage,
-   > you will have to go through the process of uploading your files to github using GitHub Desktop again.

 1. (Extra Credit) [Follow these instructions](https://support.google.com/analytics/answer/1008015?hl=en) to create a Google Analytics account and add Google Analytics to your webpage.

    > **NOTE:**
    > Once again, you must modify your HTML in order to insert the required `<script>` tag into your webpage.
    > Every time you modify your webpage, you must go through the process of uploading with GitHub Desktop.

-   > **NOTE:**
-   > Google Analytics does NOT work when you have uBlock Origin activated.
-   > To ensure that Google Analytics is correctly working,
-   > you should temporarily disable uBlock Origin.
-   > Then, you can visit your google analytics page to see that it registers you as a visitor.

-1. [Follow these instructions](https://developers.facebook.com/docs/plugins/like-button/) to create a Facebook Like button for your webpage.

-   Like with Google Analytics, Facebook Like buttons do not work when the adblock plugins are enabled.

-   > **NOTE:**
-   > Don't forget to upload with GitHub Desktop!
-   > Facebook's like button and google analytics will both be broken if your webpage is only served "locally" from your own computer and not from a web server like github.

 1. Get at least 5 people to star your webpage's repo on GitHub.
 I recommend using the class time to trade likes/stars with other students.